 When present, the biographical category field generally indicates that a document focuses on a particular individual.
 The value of the field indicates the area or category in which this individual is best known.
 This field is most often defined for Obituaries and Book Reviews.
-These tags are hand-assigned by The New York Times Indexing Service.
+These tags are hand-assigned by a team of library scientists working for the New York Times Indexing service.